fwip/mtg_pronouns/reworded_cards.md

 Haste

 Whenever Goblin Guide attacks, defending player reveals the top card of their library.
-If it's a land card, they puts it into their hand.
+If it's a land card, that player puts it into their hand.

 **2 / 2**